pm100/db65/README.md

 ### watch (w)

 watch for memory read or write.
-Will breaak on the read of write of a location
+Will break on the read or write of a location

 `>> w -r -w <addr>`